Metropolitan Council of Lyon

+Since 2020, its president has been Bruno Bernard of Europe Ecology – The Greens (EELV).

 History

-Created on 1 January 2015, the metropolis of Lyon replaced the urban community of Lyon and, in its territory, the Rhône department.
-It exercises both the competences of a department and those of a metropolitan area.
+Created on 1 January 2015, the Metropolis of Lyon replaced the Urban Community of Lyon and, in its territory, the Rhône department.
+It exercises both the competencies of a department and those of a metropolitan area.

 Since 2020, the city council, comprising 150 members (instead of the 166 originally planned in the ministerial ordinance before its review in parliament), is elected at the same time as the municipal councils by direct universal suffrage within the framework of 14 electoral constituencies according to the voting method applicable to municipalities with more than 1,000 inhabitants.

 Headquarters

-The headquarters of the city of Lyon is the same as that of the former urban community of Lyon: the building at 20 rue du Lac in the 3rd arrondissement of Lyon, in the district of La Part Dieu.
+The headquarters of the Metropolis of Lyon is the same as that of the former Urban Community of Lyon: the building at 20 Rue du Lac in the 3rd arrondissement of Lyon, in the district of La Part-Dieu.

 Executive

-The Metropolitan Council was re-elected on June 28, 2020 and elected a new president, Bruno Bernard (EÉLV).
-The Council is made up of a president and 23 vice-presidents:
+The Metropolitan Council was re-elected on 28 June 2020 and elected a new president, Bruno Bernard (EELV).

+The Metropolitan Council is made up of a president and 23 vice presidents, which form the executive: